internetisaiah/taph/README.md

 `taph`, The Antora Project Helper, is a Python-based, command-line tool allowing you to easily beautify logs, minify CSS files, and more.

-These scripts were originally created to help manage my _own_ Antora project, so their usefulness to your own project may vary.
-Before you understand each script before using them.
+These scripts were originally created to help manage my _own_ Antora project, so their usefulness for your project may vary.

-You can run one or more script at a time by passing optional arguments to `./taph.py`.
 For more information, see [Arguments](#arguments).

 ## Quick start

-To run a script, you'll need to install [Python](https://www.python.org/downloads/).
-Run the following commands to see if it's installed:
+First, check if [Python](https://www.python.org/downloads/) is installed.

 ```plaintext
 python --version